 What You Will Learn:

-How to Log the Defects Effectively:
+How To Log The Defects Effectively

 We will now try to see how to log the defects we encountered in the previous article in an excel sheet.
 As always, choosing a standard format or template is important.

-- Defect ID: for unique identification.
+- Defect ID: For unique identification.

 - Defect Description: This is like a title to describe the issue briefly.

-- Module/section of the AUT: this is optional, just to add more clarity as to indicate the area of the AUT where the problem was encountered.
+- Module/section of the AUT: This is optional, just to add more clarity as to indicate the area of the AUT where the problem was encountered.

-- Steps to reproduce: What is the exact sequence of operations to be performed on the AUT to recreate the bug are to be listed here.
+- Steps to Reproduce: What is the exact sequence of operations to be performed on the AUT to recreate the bug are to be listed here.
 Also, if any input data is specific to the problem that information is to be entered as well.

 - Severity: To indicate the intensity of the issue and eventually the impact this might have on the functioning of the AUT.
 The guidelines on how to assign and what values to assign in this field can be found in the test plan document.
-So, please refer to the test plan document from article 3.
+So, please refer to the Test Plan document from article 3.

-- Status – will be discussed further in the article.
+- Status: Will be discussed further in the article.

 - Screenshot: A snapshot of the application to show the error when it happened.

-Following the above guidelines and using the template above, a sample Defect log/report could look like this:
+Following the above guidelines and using the template above, a sample Defect log/Report could look like this:

 Sample Defect Report for OrangeHRM Live project:

-Below is the sample defect report created in qTest test management tool: (Click on image to enlarge)
+Below is the sample Defect Report created in qTest Test Management tool: (Click on image to enlarge)

 Defects are no good when we log them and keep them to ourselves.
-We will have to assign them in a right order to have the concerned teams act on them.
+We will have to assign them in the right order to have the concerned teams act on them.
 The process – who to assign or what order to follow can also be found in the test plan document.
 It is mostly similar to (Click on image to enlarge)

-- When we are new to a creative team/project/AUT, it is always best to discuss the issue we encountered with a peer to make sure that our understanding of what really makes for a defect is correct or not.
+- When we are new to a creative Team/Project/AUT, it is always best to discuss the issue we encountered with a peer to make sure that our understanding of what really makes for a defect is correct or not.

-- Do provide all the information that is necessary to reproduce the issue.
+- To provide all the information that is necessary to reproduce the issue.
 A defect that comes back to a testing team with the status set as “Not enough information” does not reflect very positively on us.
 Check out this post – How to get your all bugs resolved without any ‘Invalid bug’ label.

 - Check if a similar issue was raised before creating a new one.
 ‘Duplicate’ issues are also bad news for the QA team.

 - If there is an issue, that comes up randomly and we don’t know the exact steps/situations in which we can recreate the issue- raise the issue all the same.
-At the risk of the issue being set to “Irreproducible/not enough information” – we still have to make sure that we handled all possible malfunctions to the best extent possible.
+At the risk of the issue being set to “IrReproducible/not enough information” – we still have to make sure that we handled all possible malfunctions to the best extent possible.

 - The general practice is that the QA team creates each one’s defects in an excel sheet during a day and consolidates it at the end of the day.

-The Complete Defect Life Cycle:
+The Complete Defect Life Cycle